egXcoder/Study-Repository/php/laravel/event.md

 ### When to use it
 - Use Laravel Events whenever you want to decouple side effects from core business logic
-- side effect it taking time, so it will be better to do it in background like sending email
+- side effect it taking time, so it will be better to do it in background like sending email by queueing it

 ### When not to use it